mysticpants/AWSDynamoDB_old/README.md

 # AWSDynamoDB

+The helper library to invoke [AWS DynamoDB](https://aws.amazon.com/documentation/dynamodb/) functions from agent code.

+This class can be used to manage DynamoDB tables and perform actions such as creating, reading, updating and deleting data and tables.

 To add this library to your model, add the following lines to the top of your agent code:

 ```